A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is comprehensive coverage?

-Comprehensive coverage – when we’re referring to health insurance, as opposed to automobile insurance – refers to a health plan that provides broad coverage of a wide range of healthcare services such as physician visits, hospitalization, and emergency room visits.
+Comprehensive coverage – when we’re referring to health insurance, as opposed to automobile insurance – refers to a health plan that provides broad coverage of a wide range of healthcare services such as physician visits, hospitalization, prescriptions, and emergency room visits.
 Covered care can be preventive or provided to treat injury or illness.
 Comprehensive health insurance coverage is also known as major medical health insurance.

 All new individual/family and small-group major medical policies sold after January 1, 2014, must cover the ten essential health benefits outlined in the Affordable Care Act (ACA) with no annual or lifetime benefit caps.